 Step 2.
 Expand SALES and choose Sales

-An essential part of the shopping experience is making refunds in case customers aren’t satisfied by your products.
+An essential part of the shopping experience is making refunds if customers aren’t satisfied with your products.
 Not that this would ever happen to your store but, whoever said the customer is always right clearly didn’t work directly with the public.

 To give money back in Magento 2 – you have to use Credit Memos.
-It sounds fancy and complicated but it’s really not, and can be completed in the blink of an eye.
+It sounds fancy and complicated, but it’s not and can be completed in the blink of an eye.

 1. Go to Sales -> Orders and select an order you want to make a refund for

-In case you’d like to add a comment to a refund, – you just need to add it in the Comment Text field on the left side.
-Simply select the box Append Comments checkbox and your message will be included with the refund.
+If you’d like to add a comment to a refund, – you just need to add it in the Comment Text field on the left side.
+Simply select the box Append Comments checkbox, and your message will be included with the refund.

 To enable this option in Magento 2, let’s take a look at the steps below: